bit4mind/anon-service/README.md

 ## HOW IT WORKS
+You can execute all tasks via command-line or launch them via the interactive menu.
+The default mode (starting the script without any options) is the interactive menu.

-The script works as a launcher: after installing the necessary software, you can select the transparent proxy type or reconfigure resolvers/relays before each reactivation of the service; you can stop the service without deleting the data and then reactivate it faster.
+The interactive menu works as a launcher: after installing the necessary software, you can select the transparent proxy type or reconfigure resolvers/relays before each reactivation of the service; you can stop the service without deleting the data and then reactivate it faster.